-A Marijuana Product Manufacturer selling or otherwise Transferring Marijuana to another Marijuana Establishment shall provide documentation of its compliance, or lack thereof, with the testing requirements of 935 CMR 500.160, and standards established by the Commission for the conditions, including time and temperature controls, necessary to protect Marijuana Products against physical, chemical, and microbial contamination as well as against deterioration of finished products during storage and transportation.
+A Marijuana Product Manufacturer selling or otherwise Transferring Marijuana to another Marijuana Establishment shall provide documentation of its compliance, or lack thereof, with the testing requirements of 935 CMR 500.160: Testing of Marijuana and Marijuana Products, and standards established by the Commission for the conditions, including time and temperature controls, necessary to protect Marijuana Products against physical, chemical, and microbial contamination as well as against deterioration of finished products during storage and transportation.

+A Product Manufacturer shall retain all records of purchases from any manufacturer or supplier of any ingredient, additive, device, component part or other materials obtained by the Product Manufacturer in relation to the manufacturing of Marijuana Vaporizer Devices and such records shall be made available to the Commission on request.

+A Marijuana Product Manufacturer shall make objectively reasonable efforts to identify and maintain records of the name and business address of the manufacturer of any cartridge, battery, atomizer coil, hardware or other component of Marijuana Vaporizer Products manufactured by the Licensee.
+Further, the Product Manufacturer shall, on request by the Commission, identify the materials used in the device’s atomizer coil (e.g., titanium, titanium alloy, quartz, copper, nichrome, kanthal, or other specified material) or state if such information cannot be reasonably ascertained.

+A copy of the Certificate of Analysis for each thickening agent, thinning agent or terpene infused or incorporated into a Marijuana Vaporizer Device during production shall be retained by a Product Manufacturer and provided as a part of a wholesale transaction with any Marijuana Retailer or MTC.

+A Product Manufacturer that wholesales Marijuana Vaporizer Devices to a Marijuana Retailer or MTC shall provide the recipient with the information insert required by 935 CMR 500.105(5)(c) or the necessary information to produce such an insert and the appropriate labeling information required by these regulations.

-In addition to the written operating policies required under 935 CMR 500.105(1), a Marijuana Product Manufacturer shall maintain written policies and procedures for the production or distribution of Marijuana Products, as applicable, which shall include, but not be limited to:
+In addition to the written operating policies required under 935 CMR 500.105(1): Written Operating Procedures, a Marijuana Product Manufacturer shall maintain written policies and procedures for the production or distribution of Marijuana Products, as applicable, which shall include, but not be limited to:

 Methods for identifying, recording, and reporting diversion, theft, or loss, and for correcting all errors and inaccuracies in inventories.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(8);
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(8): Inventory and Transfer;

 Policies and procedures for handling voluntary and mandatory recalls of Marijuana Products.
 Such procedures shall be adequate to deal with recalls due to any action initiated at the request or order of the Commission, and any voluntary action by a Marijuana Establishment to remove defective or potentially defective Marijuana Products from the market, as well as any action undertaken to promote public health and safety;

-Policies and procedures for ensuring that any outdated, damaged, deteriorated, mislabeled, or contaminated Marijuana Products is segregated from other product and destroyed.
-Such procedures shall provide for written documentation of the disposition of the Marijuana Products.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(12);
+Policies and procedures for ensuring that any outdated, damaged, deteriorated, mislabeled, or contaminated Marijuana or Marijuana Products are segregated from other Marijuana and destroyed.
+Such procedures shall provide for written documentation of the disposition of the Marijuana or Marijuana Products.
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(12): Waste Disposal;

 Policies and procedures for transportation.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(13);
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(13): Transportation Between Marijuana Establishments;

 Policies and procedures to reduce energy and water usage, engage in energy conservation and mitigate other environmental impacts.
-The policies and procedures, at a minimum, must be in compliance with 935 CMR 500.105(15);
+The policies and procedures, at a minimum, shall comply with 935 CMR 500.105(15): Energy Efficiency and Conservation;

-Policies and procedures for the Transfer, acquisition, or sale of Marijuana Products between Marijuana Establishments;
+Policies and procedures for the Transfer, acquisition, or sale of Marijuana Products between Marijuana Establishments, and if applicable, MTCs and CMOs;